Maine

 Online sports betting in The Pine Tree State

-To put Maine’s sports betting bill history in sports terms, the state had been on the goal line for years, but they just could not cross the goal line to pass a bill.
-Maine was close to being one of the first states to introduce legalized sports betting.
+To put Maine’s sports betting bill history in sports terms, the state had been on the goal line for years, but they could not cross the goal line to pass a bill.
+Maine was close to becoming one of the first states to legalize sports betting.
 After a bill passed through both chambers in 2019, Governor Janet Mills did not take action, pushing it to a 2020 legislative session.
-On the final day before the bill would go into effect due to inaction, Mills decided to veto the bill.
+On the final day before the bill was set to take effect due to inaction, Mills vetoed it.

 Another sports betting bill would pass both chambers in 2021, but once again, it would be tabled until the following legislative session in 2022.
-After deciding that in-state tribes would receive exclusive rights to online sports betting and that retail betting would also be allowed in the state, Governor Janet Mills finally signed the bill.
+After deciding that in-state tribes would receive exclusive rights to online sports betting and that retail betting would also be allowed, Governor Janet Mills finally signed the bill.

 While the bill was now signed, the process of getting sports betting off the ground continued to be slow.
-Even with the signature coming in 2022, online sports betting did not go live until November 3, 2023, when both Caesars and DraftKings launched for both Apple and Android users in the state.
+Even with the signature coming in 2022, online sports betting did not go live until November 3, 2023, when both Caesars and DraftKings launched for users on both Apple and Android devices in the state.

 However, even with Caesars securing three of the partnerships, DraftKings has still chosen to enter the market by partnering with the Passamaquoddy tribe.
-As a result, Maine residents will face a limited mobile betting market, although fortunately, they have ten retail locations available for in-person betting.
+As a result, Maine residents will face a limited mobile betting market; however, they will have ten retail locations available for in-person betting.

 Sportsbook app